An exotic deformation of the hyperbolic space: Classification of non-elementary actions

 Note that the isometry $g_{\lambda,v,A}$ is parabolic if and only if $\lambda=1$ and $v\notin {\rm Im}(A-\Id)$.
 Hence a parabolic element $g_{1,v,A}$ is always conjugated inside $P$ to an element of the form

-with $B-\Id$ invertible and $v'\neq 0$.
-In particular, one sees that if $g_{1,v,A}$ is parabolic, there is always another parabolic element $h\in P$ which commutes with $g_{1,v,A}$ and which is conjugated in $P$ to its square.
-Finally, we will denote by $\sigma$ the involution represented by the matrix
+with $A'-\Id$ invertible and $v'\neq 0$.
+It follows that if $g_{1,v,A}$ is parabolic, there is always another parabolic element $h\in P$ which commutes with $g_{1,v,A}$ and which is conjugated in $P$ to its own square: if $g_{1,v,A}$ is equal (up to conjugacy) to the matrix in equation~\eqref{matriceparab}, one can take